Philip Zinckernagel: Olympiacos

 On 24 June 2022, Zinckernagel joined Greek champions Olympiacos on a three-year contract for an undisclosed fee.

 Zinckernagel made his debut for Olympiacos in a UEFA Champions League second qualifying round tie against Israeli side Maccabi Haifa on 20 July 2022.
 He scored as the match finished in a 1–1 draw.

 Zinckernagel joined Belgian side Standard Liège on loan on transfer deadline day after a falling out with Olympiacos manager Carlos Corberán.
 Corberan himself was later dismissed of his duties as Olympiacos manager on 18 September 2022.

+Club Brugge

+On 1 August 2023, Belgian Pro League side Club Brugge announced the signing of Zinckernagel on a two-year contract, for a reported fee of €2.5 million.
+On 17 August 2024, he returned to Bodø/Glimt on loan until the end of 2024.

+Chicago Fire

+On 6 January 2025, Zinckernagel made the move to Major League Soccer side Chicago Fire on a four-year deal.
+Due to his strong play for the Fire in 2025, he was named to the MLS All-Star Roster by All-Star head coach Nico Estévez on June 25; he would go on to record an assist in the All-Star game after coming on in the second half.
+On July 19, 2025, he recorded his tenth assist of the MLS regular season, making him the first Chicago Fire player to ever record ten goals and ten assists in a season, and tying the MLS record of set by Josef Martinez for consecutive road games with a goal contribution (10).